skycoin/cx-evolves/cmd/readme.md

 ### Summary

 This program generates, validates, and prints maze.
 The algorithm use in generating the maze is recursive backtracker that uses a stack.
+The goal point is determined by using djikstra's algo to find the farthest point from the starting point.

 ### Usage